Hard Disk Head Repair – Data Recovery After Heads Failure

 What Are the Read/Write Hard Disk Heads?

-Every read and write operation your hard drive performs gets carried out by its read/write heads.
-The heads are tiny electrically-charged coils of copper wire.
+Every read and write operation your hard drive performs gets carried out by its read/write heads, which hover over the hard disk platters.
 They are capable of picking up and altering the electrical signals produced by the billions of magnetic sectors on your hard drive’s platters.
 These electrical signals are the data that lives on your drive.

 The components of your hard drive are constantly in motion.
 Your hard drive’s spindle motor spins your drive’s platters at thousands of revolutions per minute, typically 7200 or 5400 RPM for consumer-grade drives and up to twice that for some enterprise-grade hard disk drives.
-While the platters spin below them, the heads are constantly darting across the radius of the platters.
+While the platters spin below them, the heads are constantly darting across the radius of the platters and either reading or altering the magnetic fields on the platter.

 Hard drives today have many platters stacked on top of each other.
 The read/write heads are also arranged in a stack as well.
 Each head reads data from one surface of the platters.